beyarkay/masters-thesis/src/03_lit_review.md

 body has on diagnostic information collected in WiFi networks.
-As this thesis is primarily concerned with glove-based gesture recognition, the interested reader is directed to recent review papers of vision-based systems\footnote{\citealt{rautarayVisionBasedHand2015, cheokReviewHandGesture2019, oudahHandGestureRecognition2020}} (which cited between 100 and 270 papers) and WiFi-based systems\footnote{\citealt{
+As this thesis is primarily concerned with glove-based gesture recognition, the interested reader is directed to recent review papers of vision-based systems \citep{rautarayVisionBasedHand2015, cheokReviewHandGesture2019, oudahHandGestureRecognition2020} (which cited between 100 and 270 papers) and WiFi-based systems \citep{
 maSurveyWiFiBased2016, maWiFiSensingChannel2020,
-hussainReviewCategorizationTechniques2020, wangCSIbasedHumanSensing2021}}
+hussainReviewCategorizationTechniques2020, wangCSIbasedHumanSensing2021}
 (which cited between 100 and 150 papers).

 **How vision-based systems work** Vision-based systems collect videos using the visible light spectrum (and sometimes also depth information using LiDAR).
-The field has evolved with improved hardware: modern systems\footnote{\citealt{
+The field has evolved with improved hardware: modern systems \citep{
 sharmaASL3DCNNAmericanSign2021, chatzisComprehensiveStudyDeep2020,
 chenSurveyHandPose2020, hurrooSignLanguageRecognition2020,
 oudahHandGestureRecognition2020, zhangGestureRecognitionBased2020,
 liuDynamicGestureRecognition2021, mujahidRealTimeHandGesture2021,
 qiMultiSensorGuidedHand2021, sahooRealTimeHandGesture2022,
-urrehmanDynamicHandGesture2022}} often have colour and depth information, higher-resolution images, and more frames per second than older systems\footnote{\citealt{
+urrehmanDynamicHandGesture2022} often have colour and depth information, higher-resolution images, and more frames per second than older systems \citep{
 boltPutthatthereVoiceGesture1980, davisVisualGestureRecognition1994,
 eickelerHiddenMarkovModel1998, freemanOrientationHistogramsHand1995,
 hofmannVelocityProfileBased1998, hyeon-kyuleeHMMbasedThresholdModel1999,